ALL Metrics

 In the third trimester, nursing care for pregnant women with back pain complaints and acute pain problems can be provided through non-pharmacological pain management interventions with distraction and diversion through classical music therapy and hypnobirthing relaxation techniques.
 Non-pharmacological pain management methods, such as deep breathing exercises, are frequently employed in hospitals (Hu et al., 2020).
 Typically, doctors use medications to relieve pain.
 Although much research has been conducted on the influence of music on physical and emotional well-being, there is still a lack of research specifically exploring the effects of traditional Indonesian music.
 Hypnobirthing and music therapy have emerged as promising complementary therapies for managing pain and anxiety during pregnancy and labor.
 However, empirical evidence comparing their effectiveness, both individually and in combination, in reducing LBP during late pregnancy remains limited (Thakare et al., 2022).

 The urgency of this research is highlighted by two main aspects: its contribution to the development of maternity nursing science and its potential implementation in primary health care systems.
 From an academic perspective, this study enables the renewal of intervention models in nursing based on cultural integration and relaxation psychology.
 From a practical point of view, the findings of this study can help create standard procedures for music therapy and hypnobirthing that can be used in health centers, especially in cities such as Palembang (Sr et al., 2021).
+This research is important for primary health care facilities because most pregnant women in Indonesia receive antenatal care at community health centers.
+The implementation of non-pharmacological therapies such as music and hypnobirthing at the primary level can strengthen promotive-preventive services and reduce dependence on analgesics during pregnancy.
 In addition, this study contributes to national efforts to reduce the use of pharmacological interventions during pregnancy, which, in the long run, impacts maternal and fetal safety and health system efficiency.
 This study aimed to evaluate the effectiveness of hypnobirthing, music therapy, and their combination in reducing lower back pain among third-trimester pregnant women.

 Methods